0

 Photo: © centrobikevaldisole.com

-Gravity addicts will already know the 2016 Downhill World Championships were held at Commezzadura in the Val di Sole, Italy.
+Gravity addicts will already know the World Cup and World Championships venue.
 In fact, they’ll probably fancy a crack at the infamous terrain themselves – although this is definitely an experts-only adventure, best tackled with an instructor from the local MTB school.
 It’s regarded as one of the most technical slopes on the World Cup circuit.

 But that doesn’t mean this magnificent valley is off-limits to less accomplished riders.
 In fact, there’s a rapidly-developing infrastructure here, aimed at beginner and intermediate downhillers.
 At Commezzadura, there’s a medium-easy track, which follows a mule track and forestry road, and the intermediate 2.3km Steep Snake.
 Both are served by the Daolasa Val Mastellina Gondola, as well as the local MTB school.
 The local Enduro trails and a 36km asphalt cycle track are on hand whenever you need a change of pace.